Robert Maillet: Acting career

 Maillet appeared in the 2006 film 300, an adaptation of Frank Miller's graphic novel of the same name.
 He played the Über-Immortal, a savage berserker who was part of the enemy's imperial guard.
 In November 2008, during a fight scene for the 2009 film Sherlock Holmes, he accidentally punched Robert Downey Jr. in the face, bloodying Downey and knocking him down.
 Downey later stated on an episode of the Late Show with David Letterman that Maillet was "10 times more upset about it" than he was.

 Maillet played a Russian professional boxer who takes a dive in the 2011 film The Big Bang.
 Later that year, he appeared in the film Monster Brawl as Frankenstein in a wrestling tournament of eight classic monsters that fight to the death.
 He played Polyphemus in the 2013 film Percy Jackson: Sea of Monsters, Blackwell in the 2013 film adaptation of The Mortal Instruments: City of Bones, and the executioner in the 2014 film Hercules.

 He also had a recurring role on the Syfy original series Haven billed as a "Heavy", a thug for the series antagonist.
 In 2018, Maillet had a small part in the superhero film Deadpool 2 as Sluggo, a mutant mercenary who is in prison alongside the titular character.
 He also had a part in the 2018 Netflix film Game Over, Man!.
-He appeared in the 2020 film Becky alongside Kevin James.
+He appeared in the 2020 thriller film Becky, alongside Kevin James in a rare non-comedic role.

 Personal life

-Maillet has been married to Laura Eaton since June 13, 1997.
+Maillet has been married to Laura Eaton since June 14, 1997.
 He has two stepdaughters, as well as a daughter adopted from Ethiopia.
 Being an Acadian, his first language is French and he is conversant in English.